 Ethics: 1.
-Professional Ethics: Collection of criteria, rules and moral values that are formulated and assumed by people who is development a professional activity.
-To practice the profession of physiotherapy, the WCPT has established eight ethic principles that are expected to be observed by the physiotherapist 17.
+Professional Ethics: Collection of criteria, rules and moral values that are formulated and adopted by professionals.
+To practice the profession of physiotherapy, the WCPT has established eight ethical principles that are expected to be observed by the physiotherapist 17.
 2. Research Ethics: Involves the application of fundamental ethical principles to a variety of topics involving scientific research.
 These include the design and implementation of research involving human experimentation, animal experimentation, various aspects of academic scandal, including scientific misconduct (such as fraud, fabrication of data and plagiarism), whistleblowing; regulation of research, etc. Research ethics is most developed as a concept in health sciences research.
 The key agreement here is the 1974 Declaration of Helsinki.
 The Nuremberg Code is a former agreement, but with many still important notes.
 Research in the social sciences presents a different set of issues than those in health sciences research.